After recently sailing on Oceania’s “Marina” ship above for 10 nights, we would say a resounding… Absolutely!!

 Some will leave you frustrated while others will make you feel sad to have to disembark.

-Below is a recap of our time onboard this “Upper Premium” ship so you can get a good sense of what life is like onboard with this class of Cruiseline and then determine for yourself if it’s YOUR kind of cruise or not.
+Below is a recap of our time onboard Oceania (an “Upper Premium” Cruiseline) so you can get a good sense of what life is like onboard this class of Cruiseline and then determine for yourself if it’s YOUR kind of cruise or not.

 But before we get into our experience onboard, we thought it would be a good idea to give you an overview about the different types of Cruises for perspective.